marcmoy/knightpathfinder/README.md

 # KnightPathFinder

-Created a program to generate the path to travel a knight to an end position from its starting position.
+Created a program to generate the path to travel a knight to an end position from its starting position on a chess board.

 Here are some example paths: